raygun101/MarkupKit/README.md

 * `LMTableView`, `LMTableViewCell`, and `LMTableViewHeaderFooterView` - `UITableView`, `UITableViewCell`, and `UITableViewHeaderFooterView` subclasses, respectively, that facilitate the declaration of table view content
 * `LMTableViewController` - `UITableViewController` subclass that simplifies management of an `LMTableView`
 * `LMCollectionView` and `LMCollectionViewCell` - `UICollectionView` and `UICollectionViewCell` subclasses, respectively, that facilitate declaration of collection view content
+* `LMSegmentedControl` - `UISegmentedControl` subclass that facilitates the declaration of segmented control content
 * `LMPickerView` - `UIPickerView` subclass that facilitates the declaration of picker view content
 * `LMLinearGradientView` and `LMRadialGradientView` - views that facilitate the declaration of linear and radial gradient effects, respectively
 * `LMPlayerView` - view that presents an AV player